One Page Checkout vs Multi Step Checkout: Which Is Better?

 -

-Appear to be easy: As all the must-have checkout steps are already shown on the page with the button Place Order, customers know exactly what they have to do to the end of the checkout process.
+Appear to be easy: As all the must-have checkout steps are already shown on the page with the button Place Order, customers know exactly what they have to do to complete the checkout process.
 The clean and neat design of checkout fields makes buyers think that the whole process will not take much time to finish.

 -